MasterKafey/MailCatcher/README.md

 When the application detects the need to create or update your database, the web interface will block you on the maintenance page.
 It will ask you to define the "UPDATE_CODE" environment variable if you have not already done so and will make the necessary changes if you give it the "UPDATE_CODE".

 You can also just run the "composer update-database" command in the container at the root of the project if you don't want to work with the "UPDATE_CODE"

+## Create a new account
+Currently, the registration feature is disable and will be activated in the "Configuration" page.
+For now, you can create an account with the following command inside the container at the root of the project :

+`php bin/console app:user:create <email-address> <password>`

 ## Environment variables